daMustermann/rocm-wsl-ai/README.md

 ## Why Use This Toolkit?

 -   **Automated & Simple:** Gone are the days of manual dependency hell.
 A user-friendly terminal menu guides you through every step.
--   **Smart GPU Detection:** Automatically detects your AMD GPU and configures the environment with the correct settings (`HSA_OVERRIDE_GFX_VERSION`), simplifying setup for a wide range of RDNA, Vega, and Polaris cards.
+-   **Smart GPU Detection (RDNA3+ only):** Automatically detects your AMD GPU and configures the environment with the correct settings (`HSA_OVERRIDE_GFX_VERSION`).
+Note: as of this release the toolkit only supports RDNA3 (gfx11xx) and newer families.
+Older GPUs (RDNA1/2, Vega, Polaris) are no longer supported.
 -   **Always Up-to-Date:** The scripts automatically fetch the latest stable ROCm drivers and the correct PyTorch nightly builds, so you're always on the cutting edge.
 -   **Robust & Isolated:** Manages a dedicated Python virtual environment to prevent conflicts with your system packages.
 -   **Cross-Platform:** Works consistently on both native Ubuntu 22.04/24.04 and WSL2.